esther2093/IOD-Capstone-Project/README.md

 MySQL was used as the back-end database as it gives a more structured framework for my data.
 This makes it easier to see the data in tables and shows the relationships more easily between tables.
 It has also been used and tested over the years so is reliable and stable.

+In the near future I would like to implement sendGrid to be able to send emails such as resetting password emails.
-In the future I would like to implement a bidding system where the sender can post a parcel they want to send and user drivers can bid on the parcel and whoever bids the lowest gets the delivery.
+In the long term I would like to implement a bidding system where the sender can post a parcel they want to send and user drivers can bid on the parcel and whoever bids the lowest gets the delivery.
 I also would like to open it up to overseas travels however this would be quite difficult due to aviation laws regarding taking packages into countries you didn't pack.

 ## Instructions
 Instructions to get this application working: